KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly model_

 After joining the stream-height and precipitation tables from USGS and PRISM, the dataset was then broken up into monthly values.
 By taking the first day of each month at a site, it was possible to obtain the maximum moving averages of precipitation for different window sizes for a given month, along with the precipitation and height values for the last few days of the month prior.
-This data was then joined to the `stream_char` dataset, which consisted of the basin and landcover characteristcs, and the “threshold” dataset, based on month and site number.
+This data was then joined to the `stream_char` dataset, which consisted of the basin and land-cover characteristics, and the “threshold” dataset, based on month and site number.

 Lagged features were then added to this dataset, which included information such as did a flood occur in the month prior, the year prior and also how often on average did the given location flood.